ayaarragab/Cooking-forum-website/README.md

 # Cooking-forum-website
-This was my first time to take responsibility of making the whole front-end part for a project, although it was really simple, but it is a good begining:)
+This was my first time to take responsibility of making the whole front-end part for a website, it was a great begining:)

 To open it:
 - You should install xampp